ToxicFrog/Ligaturizer/README.md

 `ligatures.py` supports some additional command line options to (e.g.) change which font ligatures are copied from or enable copying of individual character glyphs; run `fontforge -lang=py ligaturize.py --help` to list them.

+Pass `--license-allows-edit` if the font file is protected and you own a license that allows you to edit it.

 ## Misc. ##
 ### Credit ###
 This script was originally written by [IlyaSkriblovsky](https://github.com/IlyaSkriblovsky) for adding ligatures to DejaVuSans Mono ([dv-code-font](https://github.com/IlyaSkriblovsky/dv-code-font)).
 [Navid Rojiani](https://github.com/rojiani) made a few changes to generalize the script so that it works for any font.
 [ToxicFrog](https://github.com/ToxicFrog) has made a large number of contributions.